![]() |

 Originally the Panorama was viewed from small cars which ran on tracks above the perimeter of the room.
 The ride was an imaginary helicopter tour, with famed travel writer Lowell Thomas providing an audio guide of the notable sights in each borough.

 Scale models like this allow the viewer to understand how the city is put together, in ways that are not obvious from walking the streets.
-It is the same reason that tourists enjoy visiting observatories at the top of skyscrapers: to gain a framework of understanding ones experiences in a place that is so large as to seem a disconnected series of streets and spaces.
+It is the same reason that tourists enjoy visiting observatories at the top of skyscrapers: to gain a framework of understanding one's experiences in a place that is so large as to seem a disconnected series of streets and spaces.
 Whether it is simply for the tourist to string together a narrative of a short visit to the city, or for the New Yorker to understand how his/her neighborhood fits in to the whole, these are exactly the purposes for which Robert Moses imagined the model.

 Though the model buildings are built to accurate scale and position, if you look carefully at each one, there isn't a lot of detail.
-Most of the windows are depicted as punch-card style grids, whether the building is a modernist tower block or an old-fashioned beaux arts apartment house.
+Most of the windows are depicted as punch-card style grids, whether the building is a minimalist tower block or an old-fashioned beaux arts apartment house.
 Sharp-eyed viewers may spot odd anachronisms.
 Look carefully at One Times Square just left of center in the photo above.
-Is this a model of the original gothic skyscraper before 1961, when it was redone as a modernist box stripped of most windows and covered with advertisements?
+Is this a model of the original gothic skyscraper before 1961, when it was redone as a modernist box stripped of its windows and covered with advertisements?

 The model is filled with charming details, like the tiny cable cars going across to Roosevelt Island, just north of the Queensboro Bridge.
 I expected the tiny cars to move, like train cars on a model railroad layout.
 There is one mechanized feature of the Panorama: tiny airplanes on wires which rise steeply from the LaGuardia airport runway, round a pulley hidden in the rafters, cross the sky above, then turn down for a quick landing again.
 The tiny shadows of the airplanes moving across the city are a subtle effect that adds a quiet mystery to the model.